symfony/symfony-docs/service_container.rst

 Injecting the content of YAML file as argument
 ----------------------------------------------

-You can automatically parse a YAML file and injecting it as an argument be referencing the **absolute path** to the file, or the relative path from **your configuration file**:
+You can automatically parse a YAML file and injecting it as an argument by referencing the **absolute path** to the file, or the relative path from **your configuration file**:

 .. configuration-block::